How to write a successful Hotel pitch and secure free accommodation as a travel blogger. Read more on www.allaboutrosalilla.com

-I honestly can’t remember the last time I was on vacation.
-Being a travel blogger means that you are always on “work-mode”.
+We honestly can’t remember the last time we were on vacation.
+Being travel bloggers means that you are always on “work-mode”.
 To the rest of the world it might seem like you are having the time of your life and getting to holiday for “free” but trust me when I say nothing in this life comes for free.
 There are hours upon hours of work involved in writing and marketing a successful travel blog.
 Creating unique content is hard work.
 So what if you could leverage your influence and content creation skills to collaborate with hotels and secure free accommodation and reduce travel costs?

 It is a win-win situation.
 The hotel gets free marketing, access to your valued target audience, publicity and photography skills and you in turn are able to travel more frequently as you have to spend less on travel.
-The new exposure for the hotel leads to many potential new bookings (I have lost track of the amount of messages and e-mails I get thanking me for recommending a place).
-In turn I get to stay in some of the most sought after hotels complimentary and create more content that I love.
+The new exposure for the hotel leads to many potential new bookings (We have lost track of the amount of messages and e-mails we get thanking us for recommending a place.
+The unique accommodations we feature get booked out for months following our stays.)
+In turn we get to stay in some of the most sought after hotels complimentary and create more content that we love.

-The most important thing to understand here is that I only ever choose to work with hotels that I am completely happy to recommend.
-I would NEVER stay in a hotel just because it is “Free”.
+The most important thing to understand here is that we only ever choose to work with hotels that we are completely happy to recommend.
+We would NEVER stay in a hotel just because it is “Free”.
 Trust with your followers is the most important thing and honest opinions count.

 Your followers will be spending their hard earned money on these hotels, during their limited vacation time, so you want it to be an unbelievable experience for them.
 You never want to sell out and recommend a place simply because they put you up for the night.
-If that was the case, and I wasn’t happy to recommend a hotel to my followers, I would simply pay for my stay and move on minus the blog post.
+If that was the case, and we weren’t happy to recommend a hotel to our followers, we would simply pay for our stay and move on minus the blog post.

 Know your worth and sell yourself.

 At the risk of sounding like a L’Oreal commercial…..BECAUSE YOU’RE WORTH IT!
 Never underestimate yourself or the content you create.
-Myself, Mister Lavin and Aaron are about to set off on a family roadtrip across the Cotswolds area of the UK.
-This is something I decided to do for myself and was not “work-related”.
-I wasn’t invited it is just simply a part of the world that I wanted to explore.
+We recently set off on a family roadtrip across the Cotswolds area of the UK with our son.
+This was something we decided to do for ourselves and was not “work-related”.
+We weren’t invited by any tourism board, it is just simply a part of the world that we wanted to explore.

-I knew that I could provide valuable content to hotels in that area that my audience would love!
-So I reached out to them.
+We knew that we could provide valuable content to hotels in that area that our audience would love!
+So we researched and reached out to the hotels we thought we could bring value to.
 And guess what?
-I have secured all 4 nights complimentary accommodation for 3 people.
+We secured all 4 nights complimentary accommodation for 3 people.
 YOU are the unique selling point and YOUR audience and influence is like gold dust to a hotel.
 PR and marketing is expensive for hotels and here you are willing to share your voice, your opinion, your views to your audience all for a complimentary stay.
 It’s a no brainer for them.

-You all know that I slipped into this blogging world quite by accident.
+You all know that I (Nicola) slipped into this blogging world quite by accident.
 I am a trained Medical Scientist which is a complete world away from journalism and travel blogging and all of the new skills that are required to run a successful travel blog.
 My dad is a journalist so I’m hoping that the apple didn’t fall far from the tree when it comes to story writing.
-When I became severely ill and bedbound due to Lyme Disease (You can read the whole story here) I turned to Instagram and blogging as a hobby to keep me sane.
+When I became severely ill and bedbound due to Lyme Disease I turned to Instagram and blogging as a hobby to keep me sane.

 My blog and Instagram grew organically but I still felt like a fraud.
-Bloggers like Helene in Between gave me the confidence to find my voice and know my worth.
+I gained the confidence to find my voice and know my worth.
 I applied for The Kerala Blog Express and out of thousands of applicants I got accepted to explore Kerala, India with 26 other bloggers for two weeks.
 It was the trip of a lifetime.
 I secured complimentary accommodation for myself, husband and son for a week in New York.
 I landed collaborations with many brands I love and have worked with numerous tourist boards.
-I have had complimentary trips to Estonia, Austria, U.K and around Ireland.
-In July I will be exploring Romania for two weeks with Experience Romania.
+Ronan joined the blog as photographer/videographer and together we have worked with over 150+ luxury hotels all over the world.
+We have even been nominated as top travel influencers in Ireland.

 Let’s keep it real.
 Hotel collaborations are hard work.

 Reality check here.
 A complimentary hotel stay is not all rose petal baths and sipping Prosecco on the balcony so that you can “write about it later”.
-Mister Lavin and Aaron won’t even get to set foot inside that hotel room or sink into that cosy bed until it has been photographed to within an inch of it’s life and a room tour goes up on Instagram Stories.
+We won’t even get to set foot inside that hotel room or sink into that cosy bed until it has been photographed to within an inch of it’s life and a room tour goes up on Instagram Stories.

 How to write a successful hotel pitch and secure free accommodation as a travel blogger.